j5py/j5py/README.md

 ### Core Competencies

-I possess an intuitive and synthetic ability that allows me to identify frictions that are often invisible in processes.
+I possess an intuitive and synthetic ability that allows me to detect often invisible frictions in processes, which triggers in me lateral thinking, followed by creativity and innovation.

 <br />